Expert-Guided Inverse Optimization for Convex Constraint Inference: Mitigating Inverse Problem Complexity

-Table~\ref{table:size} shows that the RDIO model has fewer continuous variables and nonlinear constraints compared to the DIO model.
-The nonlinear constraints that remain in RDIO primal feasibility constraints (i.e., $g_n(\bx;\bq)\geq \bzero$) which are nonlinear in $\bx$, but may be linear (or be linearized) in $\bq_n$, which is the decision variable in RDIO.
-Particularly, if the FO is linear, then the corresponding RDIO model can also be linear if a linear distance metric is used in the objective function.
-In what follows, we discuss one example of a distance metric that can be used in the RDIO model.
+Table~\ref{table:size} shows that the \changemarker{RGIO} model has fewer continuous variables and nonlinear constraints compared to the \changemarker{GIO} model.
+The nonlinear constraints that remain in \changemarker{RGIO} primal feasibility constraints (i.e., $g_n(\bx;\bq)\geq \bzero$) which are nonlinear in $\bx$, but may be linear (or be linearized) in $\bq_n$, which is the decision variable in \changemarker{RGIO}.
+Particularly, if the FO is linear, then the corresponding \changemarker{RGIO} model can be linear \changemarker{integer} if a linear distance metric is used in the objective function.
+In what follows, we discuss one example of a distance metric that can be used in the \changemarker{RGIO} model.